Recommended Practices for Customizing a WPZOOM Theme

 - Activate the theme you want to customize (parent theme).

-- Install the One-Click Child Theme plugin and activate it.
+- Install the Child Theme Configurator plugin and activate it.

-- Go to Appearance > Child Theme menu and create a new Child Theme for current active theme.
+- Go to → menu and create a new Child Theme for current active theme.

-Once you have created a new Child Theme using the One-Click Child Theme plugin, it will be automatically set as current active theme on your website.
+Once you have created a new Child Theme using this plugin, you can activate it from the→ page.
 This means that you’re safe now to modify the child theme as you want: edit CSS file, add new functions in the functions.php file, add new theme files or page templates that will override existing ones from the parent theme.

 Changing functions or theme files from parent theme is easy using child themes.
 All you’ll have to do is to copy entire functions to the child theme’s functions.php file and change the code as you want.
 The same thing applies when you want to edit theme files like header.php, footer.php.
 You will have to create files with the same name in your child theme, but make sure to copy entire code from the parent theme, and modify only what it’s needed.